 Confirmed new COVID cases are back on the upswing, because… of course they are.
-To help combat the recent uptick, U.S. households are now eligible to place a 3rd order for free COVID tests.
-Back in January, I wrote about the 3 ways to get free COVID tests in the United States: through insurance reimbursement, at local testing sites (e.g. pharmacies, labs, etc.), and by ordering via mail through the USPS.
+To help combat the recent uptick, U.S. households are now eligible to place a new order for free COVID tests.
+I originally covered the 3 ways to get free COVID tests in the United States: through insurance reimbursement, at local testing sites (e.g. pharmacies, labs, etc.), and by ordering via mail through the USPS.
 The most popular of the 3 methods for many has been to order the tests from the federal government through the USPS, but the number of free tests was originally limited to 4 per residential address.
-Back in March, U.S. households could order a 2nd round of free COVID tests per residential address through the USPS.
-And starting this week, U.S. households can now order a 3rd round of free COVID tests through the USPS.
+Back in March of 2022, U.S. households could order a 2nd round of free COVID tests per residential address through the USPS.
+Then, starting in December of 2022, U.S. households could order a 3rd round of free COVID tests.
+Now, as of September 25, 2023, U.S. households can order new round of free COVID tests through the USPS.

 The government’s covidtests.gov site now states:

-When you click over to the USPS COVID test order site to place your order, your are now told that you will get 8 tests (instead of the previous amount of 4):
+When you click over to the USPS COVID test order site to place your order, your are now told that you will get 4 tests:

-Residential households in the U.S. are now eligible for another order of free at-home tests on USPS.com.
+As of September 25, 2023, residential households in the U.S. can order one set of #4 free at-home tests from USPS.com again.
 Here’s what you need to know about your order:

-Should You Place a 3rd Order for Free COVID Tests?
+Should You Place an Order for Free COVID Tests?

 If you need tests, definitely order them.
 Personally, I’m still on my first order and won’t be placing an order right now.
 Use your own discretion, but note that if households with a stash of tests all put in 3rd orders it could slow down processing times for households where there is a more urgent need.
-Additionally, these tests come with a short shelf-life of a few months, so there is no benefit (and possible downside of not being able to order more when needed) to adding to a prior stash of test kits and then having them expire before you can use them.
+Check the potentially extended shelf-life (info. above) to see if any currently held test kits are still viable before placing a new order.